 Smart textiles are fabrics that have been developed with new technologies that provide added value to the wearer.
-Smart textiles have the ability to do many things that traditional fabrics cannot, including communicate, transform, conduct energy and even grow.
+They have the ability to do many things that traditional fabrics cannot.
+That includes communicating, transforming, direct energy and above all, even grow.

-Smart Textiles works primarily within three focus areas
+Smart Textiles work primarily within three focus areas:

 - Health and Medicine, including Sports and PPE (Personal Protective Equipment)